criteo-cookbooks/choregraphie/README.md

 Choregraphies can be applied only on resources that support whyrun (currently chef default resources and resource/provider style).
 Custom resources (the whole resource defined in the resources/ directory) are not supported at the moment (see https://github.com/chef/chef/issues/4537 for a discussion).

+With chef >14, it's not possible anymore to hook on `log` resources.

 Available Primitives
 --------------------